camunda/camunda-docs/docs/components/connectors/use-connectors/inbound.md

 2. Change its template to an Inbound Webhook of your choice (e.g., generic webhook or GitHub).
 3. Fill in all required properties.
 4. Complete your BPMN diagram.
-5. Deploy it to your Camunda Platform 8 instance.
+5. Deploy it to your Camunda 8 instance.

 When you **deploy** such a BPMN diagram with a webhook, it becomes ready to receive calls on the webhook endpoint (see [Webhook docs](/components/connectors/protocol/http-webhook.md) for details).